HNC has been archived

 What is HNC?

-HNC is a tool for hierarchical management of Namespaces in a Kubernetes cluster.
-It can propagate various policies such as RBAC and NetworkPolicy from parent to child between Namespaces, and is widely used to efficiently manage large-scale multi-tenant environments and complex microservice configurations.
+HNC is a tool for hierarchically managing Namespaces within a Kubernetes cluster.
+It allows various policies, such as RBAC and NetworkPolicy, to be propagated from parent to child between Namespaces, and is widely used for efficiently managing large-scale multi-tenant environments and complex microservice configurations.

 for example:

-- RBAC and NetworkPolicy set in the parent can be automatically applied to child Namespaces.
+• RBAC and NetworkPolicy configured in the parent namespace can be automatically applied to child namespaces.

 It can be used like this.